chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 50 characters is not a hard limit, just a rule of thumb.
 Keeping subject lines at this length ensures that they are readable, and forces the author to think for a moment about the most concise way to explain what's going on.

-> _Tip: If you're having a really hard time summarizing everything, you might be committing too many changes at once.
+> _Tip: If you're having a hard time summarizing, you might be committing too many changes at once.
 Strive for [_atomic commits_](http://www.freshconsulting.com/atomic-commits/) (a topic for a separate post)._

 GitHub's UI is fully aware of these conventions.
 It will warn you if you go past the 50 character limit: